The Pros and Cons of Increased Screen Time

 One of the biggest issues parents can face with screen time is the type of content their kids are viewing.
 If your child is watching videos or playing games on their phone all day, it can contribute to a sedentary lifestyle, which can cause health issues and lead to obesity.

 However, if you monitor the content they’re viewing and encourage positive platforms, you can actually promote learning, boost their creativity, and improve their problem-solving skills.
+Watching TV can also be an alternataive to provide balance for your kids who are always watching small screens in close proximity to their eyes.

 Good quality content should always promote positivity and healthy messages, including things like taking care of physical health, getting along with family members, and sharing.
 Good content should also encourage kids to spend time away from their screens.
 Look for shows or games that teach kids how to do an activity or craft.
 They’ll learn through the content, then step away from the device to take action.